Feel like Indiana Jones and Visit Coba Maya Ruins

 Coba Mayan Ruins

-Unfortunately the stelae are in poor condition so not as much is known about Coba’s history as other Mayan cities in the south.
+Unfortunately, the stelae are in poor condition so not as much is known about Coba’s history as other Mayan cities in the south.
 Archaeological evidence however indicates that by the 8th century it had as many as 50,000 people.
 Cobá was also the hub of a system of roads called sacbes constructed by the Maya for commerce and general foot travel.
 Some of these roads can still be found in parts of the Yucatan and real adventurous persons today will explore these ancient trails.

 Coba’s downfall came with the rise of Chichen Itza and the long war between the two cities.
 In 860 AD Yaxunáh was destroyed by Chichen followed by the defeat of Coba itself.
 The decline of Coba preceded the main collapse of all the Mayan cities in the region.
 The city was to revive a little when new temples were built and were used perhaps up until the 14th Century.